maci0/asmatch/README.md

 - **Deduplication:** It is impossible to have two entries with the exact same code, even if they have different names.
 - **Stable IDs:** The identifier for a snippet remains the same, even if the database is rebuilt.

+### LSH Caching

+To make searches nearly instantaneous, `asmatch` caches the LSH index to a file in `~/.cache/asmatch/`.
+The cache is automatically invalidated and rebuilt whenever the database is modified.

 ## How It Works

 The search process is a two-step pipeline designed for both speed and accuracy: